 Decades later, Laustsen’s diverse accomplishments in film and television include The Brotherhood of the Wolf, The League of Extraordinary Gentlemen, Silent Hill, Solomon Kane, Nomad: The Warrior, Running Free, I Am Dina, and multiple Danish Film Academy Awards for Best Cinematography.
 He was also honored with a Guldbagge Award nomination from the Swedish Film Academy for Best Cinematography for Lisa Ohlin’s Simon and the Oaks (2012)—one of 13 Guldbagge Award nominations bestowed on this film.
 In 2007, Laustsen received Nordisk Film’s special Erik Balling Award in recognition of his lifetime achievements as a cinematographer.

-Laustsen’s most recent credits include Guillermo Del Toro’s The Shape of Water and Crimson Peak, continuing a collaboration that started in 1997 with Del Toro’s Mimic.
-Laustsen also recently garnered much acclaim for his work on Lionsgate’s action blockbuster, John Wick 2, starring Keanu Reeves.
+Laustsen’s recent credits include Guillermo Del Toro’s Nightmare Alley, The Shape of Water and Crimson Peak, continuing a collaboration that started in 1997 with Del Toro’s Mimic.
+Laustsen also recently garnered much acclaim for his work on Lionsgate’s action blockbusters, John Wick 2 and 3, starring Keanu Reeves.
 Meanwhile, back in Denmark, Laustsen received resounding praise for his work on Scandinavia’s largest TV series to date, the eight-episode epic war drama, 1864, directed by his frequent collaborator Ole Bornedal.

 Laustsen is a member of the Motion Pictures Academy of Arts & Sciences, the American Society of Cinematographers (ASC), and the Danish Association of Cinematographers (DFF).